• Skip to main content

 After tomatoes and broth are added to the rice, simmer, cover and cook

-Some tips to make the Best Spanish Rice!
+Tips to make the Best Spanish Rice!

 • You can use broth or water but broth adds more flavor.
 Stick with the low sodium stuff if you can.